 Tracing the Shore

-The last half of the Kumano Kodo trails the shore of the Kii Peninsula.
+The last half of the Kumano Kodo Iseji trails the shore of the Kii Peninsula.
 You’ll find yourself right on the beach after finishing a toge, or wandering through a sleepy fishing village in the afternoon.
 One of your last days will even be spent walking along the longest stone beach in Japan.

 Trust me, catching glimpses of the shoreline from atop a mountain pass is almost as incredible as feasting on all of the cheap, fresh seafood you’ll eat daily.

 The Kumano Kodo Iseji Route eventually takes you to Hayatama Taisha, one of the three Kumano Sanzan.
 Every single Kumano Kodo pilgrimage route leads you to one of the three Kumano Sanzan: Kumano Hayatama Taisha, Kumano Hongu Taisha, and Kumano Nachi Taisha.

 The most famous of these three is Nachi Taisha, mainly because this shrine has a giant waterfall behind it.
 However, most pilgrims made it to all three shrines before heading home.
 While this pilgrimage finishes at Hayatama Taisha, you can easily hike or drive to the other two once you finish celebrating.